Barbara Palmer, 1st Duchess of Cleveland: Lady of the Bedchamber

-Upon the birth of her oldest son in 1662, she was appointed Lady of the Bedchamber despite opposition from Queen Catherine and Edward Hyde, 1st Earl of Clarendon, chief advisor to the King and a bitter enemy of Lady Castlemaine.
+Upon her oldest son's birth in 1662, Barbara was appointed Lady of the Bedchamber despite opposition from Queen Catherine and Edward Hyde, 1st Earl of Clarendon, chief advisor to the King and a bitter enemy of Lady Castlemaine.
 Behind closed doors, Barbara and the Queen feuded constantly.

-Her victory in being appointed as Lady of the Bedchamber was followed by rumours of an estrangement between her and the King, the result of his infatuation with Frances Stuart.
+Her victory in being appointed Lady of the Bedchamber was followed by rumours of an estrangement between her and the King, the result of his infatuation with Frances Stuart.
 In December 1663, Lady Castlemaine announced her conversion from Anglicanism to Roman Catholicism.
 Historians disagree as to why she did so.
-Some believe it was an attempt to consolidate her position with the King, and some believe it was a way of strengthening her ties with her Catholic husband.
-The King treated the matter lightly, saying that he was interested in ladies' bodies, but not their souls.
+Some believe it was an attempt to consolidate her position with the King, and some believe it was a way to strengthen her ties with her Catholic husband.
+The King treated the matter lightly, saying that he was interested in ladies' bodies but not their souls.
 The Court was equally flippant, the general view being that the Church of Rome had gained nothing by her conversion, and the Church of England had lost nothing.

-In June 1670 Charles created her Baroness Nonsuch (as she was the owner of Nonsuch Palace).
-She was also, briefly, granted the ownership of Phoenix Park in Dublin as a present from the King.
-She was made Countess of Castlemaine and Duchess of Cleveland in her own right.
-However, no one at court was sure if this was an indication that she was being jettisoned by Charles, or whether this was a sign that she was even higher in his favours.
-The dukedom was made with a special remainder which allowed it to be passed to her eldest son, Charles FitzRoy, despite his illegitimacy.
+In June 1670, Charles created her Baroness Nonsuch (as she was the owner of Nonsuch Palace).
+She was also briefly granted ownership of the Phoenix Park in Dublin as a present from the King.
+She was made Duchess of Cleveland in her own right, but no one at court knew whether this was an indication that she was being jettisoned by Charles or a sign that she was even higher in his favours.
+The dukedom was made with a special remainder that allowed it to be passed to her eldest son, Charles FitzRoy, despite his illegitimacy.

+King Charles II took lower-status lovers, in particular actress Nell Gwynne, who is commonly romanticised as an orange seller.
+So did Barbara, who built up a reputation for promiscuity; her daughter Barbara Fitzroy, born in 1672, is believed to have been fathered by her second cousin John Churchill, who built Blenheim Palace later in life.